How to Create Private Teams in Ninety [One-on-One Meetings]

-Summary: There are times where one-on-one meetings need to be held, where work done by individuals requires a private setting.
-This article details how to set up Private Teams in Ninety, where you can have the privacy you need while still getting access to all the tools that are helpful to support the discussion and outcomes, including next steps and agreements.
+Sometimes, you need to meet with a direct report one-on-one to discuss their work, an ongoing project, or something else.
+We'll show you how to set up a Private Team in Ninety, where you can have the privacy you need while still getting access to all the helpful tools to support the discussion and outcomes, including next steps and agreements.

-One example is meetings between the head of the company (often referred to as the Visionary) and their right-hand operations person (often referred to as the Integrator).
-In this case, there may be content or ideas that can be captured in Ninety regarding concepts and plans that still need time to be fleshed out.
-In other words, it’s important stuff, but it might not be ready for primetime and open access quite yet.
-Yes, those conversations are crucial and will likely lead to future Rocks or the creation of To-Do’s... but they're also likely best kept private until the ideas / plans are ready to be unveiled.
+For example, the head of the company and their right-hand operations person may schedule regular 1-on-1s to discuss the state of the business.
+They can capture plans, Issues, or ideas in Ninety, saving them for later in the Long-Term Issues List until they're fully fleshed out.
+It's important stuff, but it might not be ready for primetime and open access.
+These conversations are crucial and usually lead to future Rocks or the creation of To-Dos, but they're also best kept private until the ideas and plans are ready to be shared with others.

 How to Set up a Private Team within Ninety

-Check the box for ‘Private’ so the new Team will not be visible to other users within the Ninety platform, except for Owners.
-(They'll have the ability to edit the Team, including adding users or themselves.)
+Check the box for "Private" so the new Team will not be visible to other users within the Ninety platform, except for Owners.
+(They'll be able to edit the Team, including adding users or themselves.)

-These Private Teams have all the same functionality as a regular Team – they can create their Rocks, have Meetings with their private Issues, and assign To-Do’s.
-None of these elements will be visible to other users, and other Teams can't assign items to the Private Team as it is, well, uh, private.
+These Private Teams have all the same functionality as a regular Team – they can create Rocks, have Meetings with their private Issues, and assign To-Dos.
+None of these elements will be visible to other users, and other Teams can't assign items to the Private Team because it is, well, private.

-It has been designed like this for a reason.
-Just because a Team needs to be private doesn’t mean its members shouldn’t have access to all the same tools.
-From enabling a top secret special-projects team to personal one-on-one conversations, the Private Teams feature of Ninety is just another example of how to use Ninety to get Getting Smart Stuff Done™.
+From housing top-secret special-projects teams to personal one-on-one conversations, the Private Teams feature is just another example of how to use Ninety to get Get Smart Stuff Done.